fraawlen/cassette/README.md

 	if cdict_find(d, 0, 12, &v)
 	{
-		// Do something using v
+		// Do something with v
  	}

 	if cdict_find(d, 0, 12, NULL)
 	{
-		// Something without v
+		// Do something without v
 	}

 	...